 The novel written by one of the most prominent writers of the Lost Generation teaches us to value peace, love, true friendship, and be happy with small things in life.

-The best novel to teach you not to judge people based on their appearance or social status.
+First of all, it’s not like the Disney cartoon because the novel is not a comedy at all.
+Yet, it is the best book to teach you not to judge people based on their appearance or social status.

 “Happy families are all alike; every unhappy family is unhappy in its own way.” – I couldn’t have put it any better.
 Anna Karenina is a story about a wicked and selfish woman.
 It teaches us that true happiness is never gained at the expense of others.
 It also teaches us that being clingy in love is a sign of an unhealthy relationship.
 Another wise thought: selfish people are the saddest.
 They are unhappy themselves as that’s why they can’t think about others.

-The Metamorphosis is an allegorical novella that teaches us that life is not always fair, and people we love sometimes aren’t worth those things we do for them.
+The Metamorphosis is an allegorical novella that teaches us that life is not always fair the way we think it should be; and people we love sometimes aren’t worth those things we do for them sacrificing our own needs.
 I hope that people who truly understand the novella, will never act like Gregor’s family.

 War and Peace is not just a story about war and peace but also a story about various: wicked and nearly-saint personalities.
 This novel shows how vicissitudes of life make people change.
 Also, karma is real.